2020 Census deadline is October 15, 2020.

 The 2020 Census is one of the most important surveys residents of Sunny Isles Beach need to complete.
 Conducted only once every decade, the census counts every person living most of the time as of April 1, 2020 in the country in order to evaluate the services and programs needed in communities.
 If you live at multiple places throughout the year, then you can respond online or by phone and answer “no” when asked if you or anyone else was living or staying at your Sunny Isles Beach address on April 1, 2020.
 By taking the census, our city will receive federal funding for important sectors such as education, public safety, public transit and infrastructure.

-If the city reaches a self-response rate of 50% by Wednesday, September 30, the entire City Commission will embrace the Halloween spirit and dress up in costumes at the Regular City Commission Meeting on Thursday, October 15.
-See your favorite commissioner donning their best Halloween costume in the spirit of community involvement and representation.
+In August, Sunny Isles Beach challenged residents to reach a self-response rate of 50% by Wednesday, September 30.
+If achieved the entire City Commission would embrace the Halloween spirit and dress up in costumes at the Regular City Commission Meeting on Thursday, October 15.

 An accurate count of a city’s population is not only imperative for government to function properly, it is also the basis for funding and federal benefits offered to communities.
 The current response rate for Sunny Isles Beach was 28.5% as of May 26, 2020.
 This is one of the lowest response rates in Miami-Dade County.
 That is why we urge every Sunny Isles Beach resident to participate in the 2020 Census.